Adeliasryn/Todoapp_with_authentication_and_permission/README.md

 ## Features that I built in Dodis:
 1. Create your first account
 2. Creating various tasks (up to X-number of tasks)
-3. Manage total of yur complete and incomplete tasks
+3. Manage total of your complete and incomplete tasks
 4. Classify your task into categories
 5. Modify your task (Premium member only)